nvitya/vihal/armm/RP/README.md

 1. Circular DMA buffer support uses additional helper channels, wich are allocated automatically from channel 11 backwards.
 Therefore it is recommended using only channels 0-7.
 2. The QSPI hardware is very much restricted to handle the external Flash memory only
 3. The PIO unit is a very Raspberry PI specific one, no vendor independent driver is possible here

+# Known Issues

+* I'v noticed at the USB-Uart test that it jams sometimes.
+It can be an USB problem or a DMA problem.
+I plan to fix it soon